 Frequently Asked Questions

 Rotel Chicken Spaghetti freezes very well!
 Make sure it's completely cooled off before placing it into an airtight container (such as a ziptop plastic bag) to prevent ice crystals from forming.
+Enjoy it again for up to 3 months!
 When you're ready to eat, thaw in the refrigerator for 24 hours, then heat in a 350F oven (or heat in the microwave on 50% power) until piping hot.
 You may need to add a little milk if it seems too thick.

 The leftovers (if you have any leftovers) for this cheesy chicken spaghetti recipe are absolutely fantastic the next day, too.
 Store any leftovers in airtight containers in the refrigerator for up to 3 days.
 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids.

-I use a couple of shortcuts that help speed up the prep time, which comes in handy on a busy weeknight when hungry people are looking at you and wondering when you'll ring the dinner bell, LOL.
+I use a couple of shortcuts that help speed up the prep time, which comes in handy on a busy weeknight when hungry people are looking at you and wondering when you'll ring the dinner bell.

 - One short cut is to use rotisserie chicken.
 Who's the genius that came up with this wonderful, delicious, time-saving ready to eat fully cooked chicken!